OUR EVENTS

 Cambria Historical Museum gardens, Center Street and Burton Drive

-To help bring attention to the plight of bees and other pollinators, Beautify Cambria has hosted an annual Bee Faire (now the Bee & Butterfly Faire) with support from the Cambria Historical Society.
+To help bring attention to the plight of bees and other pollinators, Beautify Cambria has hosted an annual Bee Faire (now the Bee, Butterfly & Bat Faire) with support from the Cambria Historical Society.
 This is a free event with a silent auction.
-Bee-related products are available for purchase, speakers inform on topics including backyard beekeeping, gardening for pollinators, humane hive removal and more, a spectacular photo exhibit reveals the beauty of bees and butterflies in stunning detail, and there are plenty of kid-friendly activities.
+Bee-related products are available for purchase, speakers inform on topics including Amazing Bees, The Importance of Bats and more, a spectacular photo exhibit reveals the beauty of bees, butterflies & bats in stunning detail, and there are plenty of kid-friendly activities.

 Squibbing Day